petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 | Allow Pingbacks          | When you include a link to another website's content in your post, and if that website supports pingbacks, it receives a notification or "ping" from your site.
 Pingbacks use XML-RPC requests to the URL you linked. |
 | Display Page Template    | Select the default [display page template](../../site-building/displaying-content/using-display-page-templates.md), a specific one, or no display page template to display your blog entry. |

+!!! note
+    When you update an entry's friendly URL, Liferay stores the previous value in the entry's friendly URL history.
+As long as the old URL remains in the history, Liferay redirects users to the latest version of the blog entry, and you cannot use it for other blog entries in the same site.
+See [Managing the Friendly URL History](./displaying-blogs.md#managing-the-friendly-url-history) to learn more about managing the friendly URL history for blog entries.

 ![When creating a blog entry, use the Configuration panel to control when and where the blog entry appears, and what to use for the entry's abstract.](./adding-blog-entries/images/02.png)

 ### Publishing the Blog Entry